 Also, use the glycolic acid peel for about 15 to 30 seconds.
 I repeat, it is seconds not minutes.
 So, after 15 to 30 seconds, remove the peel with the clean water.
 And, wait for about 28 to 48 hours for any kind of the wrong reaction, you know irritation, redness, etc.

-Hope you guys are now clear on it. so, now, moving on to how to use the glycolic acid peel for your face, after making sure that you are not having any adverse reaction to it.
+I hope you guys are now clear on it. so, now, moving on to how to use the glycolic acid peel for your face, after making sure that you are not having any adverse reaction to it.

 First of all, cleanse and dry your skin thoroughly.
 Then, apply the rubbing alcohol, just like you apply a toner and let it naturally dry by air.
 Now, to be on the safer side, apply Vaseline, yes Vaseline!
 On your eyebrows, lip area, and the nostrils.

-Now, pour the glycolic acid peel, in small amount, in the glass bowl, I prefer to use the specific bowl for my all facial masks.
+Now, pour the glycolic acid peel, in a small amount, in the glass bowl, I prefer to use the specific bowl for my all facial masks.
 But you can use the regular glass bowl, you know.
 Now, use the fan brush, to apply it quickly but carefully on to your skin.

 I would suggest starting from your forehead, then moving down to your nose on to your chin and then to cheeks.
 As it avoids your eyes and nostrils this way.
 Use a medium strength glycolic acid peel.
 You can buy it online.